 Meet the Practitioners from the Adelaide Trauma Centre

 I am a Clinical Social Worker and Certified Sensorimotor Psychotherapist.
-I have been providing therapeutic services in the community for 18 years.
+I have been providing therapeutic services in the community for 20 years.
 Narrative Therapy, Mindfulness and Sensorimotor Psychotherapy – a body inclusive developmentally based trauma therapy, are frameworks that shape how I work.

 I am particularly interested in the relationship between the mind and body and how overwhelming experiences can affect us in ways that can’t be understood or processed through conversation alone.
-Incorporating the physical aspects of traumatic memories and symptoms into therapy allows me to support people to stabilize, process and heal traumatic experiences in a safe and regulated way.
+Incorporating the physical aspects of traumatic memories and symptoms into therapy allows me to support people to stabilise, process and heal traumatic experiences in a safe and regulated way.
 I am also interested in the way trauma symptoms are often identified as anxiety and depression and the importance of identifying this and treating the underlying traumatic injury from a wholistic framework.